Why Do Bitcoin ATMs Require ID?

 ANTI-MONEY LAUNDERING: ANOTHER IMPORTANT ANSWER TO “WHY DO BITCOIN ATMS REQUIRE ID?”

 Another significant issue that arises with considering what kind of identification should be required at a Bitcoin ATM is preventing money laundering.
-As defined by Investopedia, money laundering is, “the illegal process of making ‘dirty’ money appear legitimate instead of ill-gotten.”
-While cryptocurrency ATM users can have many legitimate reasons for wanting their financial transactions to remain private, it is also easy to see how that degree of freedom with regard to self-idenfitication could be misused by criminals who want to hide who they are and where their money came from.
-Enter the applicaotin of AML regulations.
+As defined by Investopedia, money laundering is “the illegal process of making ‘dirty’ money appear legitimate instead of ill-gotten.”
+While cryptocurrency ATM users can have many legitimate reasons for wanting their financial transactions to remain private, it is also easy to see how that degree of freedom with regard to self-identification could be misused by criminals who want to hide who they are and where their money came from.
+Enter the application of AML regulations.

 While similar to KYC rules, Anti-Money Laundering regulations, or AML, are measures taken to prevent and combat income generation through illegal activities like tax evasion and market manipulation.
 These regulations require financial institutions of all kinds to constantly be on guard to detect and prevent fraudulent activities.
 While it may require some measures that may not be their customers’ preference, to avoid their ATM being used for these illegal purposes and the damage to their business that could result, crypto ATM regulators have to take their AML obligations very seriously.